Child Development Services - Frequently Asked Questions

 What types of preschool programs does CDS offer?

 CDS offers preschool programs ranging from 3 hours to 10.5 hours each day.
-Part day programs are available in the mornings and afternoons.
+Part day programs are available in the mornings and afternoons (with enough interest).
 All classes operate 5 days a week.

-Programs may be full cost, free, or sliding scale.
+Programs may be full cost, free, or on a sliding scale.

 Does my child need to be potty trained?